 Amazing food, sights, history & culture

 Italy, officially the Italian Republic, is a unitary parliamentary republic in Southern Europe.
 Italy’s capital and largest city, Rome, has for centuries been one of the leading political and religious centers of Western civilization, first as the capital of the Roman Empire and later as the site of the Holy See.
 Italy comprises the boot-shaped Italian Peninsula and a number of islands including the two largest, Sicily and Sardinia.
-Italy has over 60 million inhabitants as of 2011.
+Italy has over 60 million inhabitants.

 Italy is known for its considerable architectural achievements, such as the construction of arches, domes and similar structures during ancient Rome, the founding of the Renaissance architectural movement in the late-14th to 16th century, and being the homeland of Palladianism, a style of construction which inspired movements such as that of Neoclassical architecture, and influenced the designs which noblemen built their country houses all over the world.
 Italian fashion has a long tradition, and is regarded as one of the most important in the world.
 Milan, Florence and Rome are Italy’s main fashion capitals.
 Commedia dell’ Arte is a form of theater characterized by masked “types” which began in Italy in the 16th century and was responsible for the advent of the actress and improvised performances based on sketches or scenarios.
 Italy cannot be explained without mentioning its food.
 Italian cuisine is characterized by its extreme simplicity, with many dishes having only four to eight ingredients.Italian cooks rely chiefly on the quality of the ingredients rather than on elaborate preparation.
 Dishes and recipes are often the creation of grandmothers rather than of chefs, which makes many recipes ideally suited for home cooking.
 Be sure to try all the pizza, pasta, ham, wine and cheese you can get a hand on!